vgpass/mars_news_challenge/README.md

             "preview": "The agency\u2019s Perseverance rover will establish the first sample depot on Mars."
     ]

+*Deliverable 2: Mars Weather*

+Two files are provided for this part of the challenge.
+One of them reads the table using pandas read.html to collect the data into a dataframe.
+The other uses a loop to iterate through the scraped data in order to create a python list and then dataframe.

+Graphs were then created and questions answered from the analysis.

+1. How many months exist on Mars? **12**
+2. How many Martian (and not Earth) days worth of data exist in the scraped dataset? **1867**
+3. What are the coldest and the warmest months on Mars (at the location of Curiosity)?
+To answer this question:
+    **The average minimum temperature on Mars is highest in month 8 at -68.38 and lowest in month 3 at -83.31.**
+    * Find the average the minimum daily temperature for all of the months.
+    * Plot the results as a bar chart. **See below**
+4. Which months have the lowest and the highest atmospheric pressure on Mars?
+To answer this question:
+    **Martian atmospheric pressure is highest in months 2 and 9, and lowest in month 6 as seen in the graph below.**
+    * Find the average the daily atmospheric pressure of all the months.
+    * Plot the results as a bar chart. **See below**
+5. About how many terrestrial (Earth) days exist in a Martian year?
+To answer this question: **Approximately 683**
+    * Consider how many days elapse on Earth in the time that Mars circles the Sun once.
+    * Visually estimate the result by plotting the daily minimum temperature. **See below**

 The average minimum temperature on Mars is highest in month 8 at -68.38 and lowest in month 3 at -83.31.

 ![Mars minimum temperature](mars_web_analysis/Output/martian_min_temp.png)